bbauska/LFS173x/README.md

 Click [here](https://github.com/cloudcompass/ToIPLabs/blob/main/docs/LFS173xV2/MediatorLab.md) to
 get started on the mediator lab.

-## Things to Consider When Developing a Mobile Agent {#things-to-consider-when-developing-a-mobile-agent .unnumbered}
+## Things to Consider When Developing a Mobile Agent

 It would be much more interesting to talk about Aries mobile wallets (as we'll do in the next chapter---stay tuned!), so why the in-depth look